 Direct from health fund: You can let your insurer know what your income is, and consequently they will apply the rebate for you.
 Hence the rebate will be deducted from your monthly premiums.

 At tax time: If you don’t claim your rebate from a health fund, you can certainly include the details in your tax return.
 Likewise, the money will come back to you as part of your entire tax return.

 How Else Can I Save on Private Health Insurance?

 There’s probably no better way to save money than comparing health insurance plans.
 The private health insurance rebate is great, but everyone can always save more!
 Billy Sumo is your friendly health insurance expert, and he wants to put money back in your pocket.
-Let Billy compare health insurance deals for you, and see how much you can save!
+Let Billy compare health insurance deals for you from our panel ofproviders, and see how much you can potentially save!